Kentico/xperience-by-kentico-email-builder-starter-kit/README.md

 ## Description

-Xperience by Kentico starter kit components for [email builder](https://docs.kentico.com/developers-and-admins/development/builders/email-builder).
+[Xperience by Kentico](https://docs.kentico.com/developers-and-admins/development/builders/email-builder) starter kit components for **Email Builder**.
-Defines useful email builder widgets, sections and templates speeding up initial usage of email builder functionality.
+Defines useful **Email Builder** widgets, sections, and templates, speeding up the initial usage of **Email Builder** functionality.
-Shows examples on how to create and use email templates and map them to existing web page items.
+Provides examples of how to create and use email templates and map them to existing web page items.

 ## Requirements